pengsun/onehot-temp-conv/README.md

   * `inputFrameSize`: The input frame size expected in sequences given into `forward()`.
   * `outputFrameSize`: The output frame size the convolution layer will produce.
   * `kW`: The kernel width of the convolution, `kW <= nInputFrame` required.
+  * `opt`: Options.
+A lua table with the fields:
+    * `hasBias`: Flag for whether to have bias for the convolution.
+Default to `false`.

-See the example below for the NLP alias of these terms.
+See also the examples below for the NLP alias of these terms.

 Example 1:
 ```Lua